Windows 3.1: Windows 3.1

 Windows 3.1 also includes add-ons; Video for Windows was introduced in November 1992 as a reaction to Apple's QuickTime technology.
 At the price of $200, the software included editing and encoding programs.
 It was later built into Windows 95.
 Microsoft also published Windows for Pen Computing, a pen computing interface which was created in response to PenPoint OS by GO Corporation.
-The operating environment was also given limited compatibility with the then-new 32-bit Windows API, by introducing Win32s, an enabling technology.
+The operating system was also given limited compatibility with the then-new 32-bit Windows API, by introducing Win32s, an enabling technology.
 Microsoft also provided WinG, an application program interface, to entice developers to move from DOS to Windows.
 It also provided a device-independent interface to graphics and printer hardware, and allowed programs to have both read and write capabilities to the WinGDC.

+Windows 3.1 in 386 Enhanced Mode ran as a virtual machine monitor virtualizing MS-DOS, with Standard Mode serving as a compatibility mode for the Intel 80286 series of processors.
+As with the later operating system Windows 95, it booted from MS-DOS, and used filesystem services from it in Virtual 8086 machines at runtime by default, except where FastDisk was enabled.
+Its kernel, KRNL386.EXE, managed the system's resources and memory, scheduled tasks and mediated file I/O between Windows and MS-DOS, USER.EXE ran the operating system's graphical environment and handled window management and input, and GDI.EXE handled fonts and graphical output.

 Unlike all previous versions, Windows 3.1 could not run in real mode and it insisted on the use of 80286 processors or above.
 Because of this, the maximum memory available was increased.
 While Windows 3.0 was limited to 16 MB maximum memory, Windows 3.1 could access a theoretical 4 GB in the 386 enhanced mode.
 The actual practical ceiling is 256 MB.
 Like its predecessors, it runs as a 16-bit system; Windows 3.1 is also the last Windows to run in 16-bit mode.
 It is also the first Windows to be distributed on a CD-ROM.
 The setup interface was simplified; express mode was introduced to automatically set up Windows.
 Windows 3.1 also includes an online tutorial applet for users regarding the use of the Windows 3.1 user interface.
 In addition it supported the Advanced Power Management standard.